python/cpython/Doc/library/logging.rst

    Provides an overriding level *lvl* for all loggers which takes precedence over the logger's own level.
 When the need arises to temporarily throttle logging output down across the whole application, this function can be useful.
+Its effect is to disable all logging calls of severity *lvl* and below, so that if you call it with a value of INFO, then all INFO and DEBUG events would be discarded, whereas those of severity WARNING and above would be processed according to the logger's effective level.

 .. function:: addLevelName(lvl, levelName)